New York and Ottawa Railway: St. Lawrence River crossing at Cornwall

 The crossing of the St. Lawrence River at Cornwall was the single most important part of the construction of the Ottawa to Tupper Lake route.
 At the time of its opening, there were no other bridge crossings between Queenston and Coteau Landing.
 The crossing consisted of two bridges, one span over the south channel, most of it being in the United States, made up of three Pratt trusses, and the second over the north channel, all in Canada, being of a cantilever design, as well as a swing span over the Cornwall Canal.

-Company-wise, it began on July 28, 1897, with the creation of the Cornwall Bridge Company that was to construct the south channel bridge, as it was decided to cross at Cornwall where the river was split in two by Cornwall Island.
+Companywise, it began on July 28, 1897, with the creation of the Cornwall Bridge Company that was to construct the south channel bridge, as it was decided to cross at Cornwall where the river was split in two by Cornwall Island.
 The north channel bridge was to be constructed by the Ottawa & New York Railway.
 Construction was done quickly by Phoenix Bridge Company, but, on September 6, 1898, a tragic accident claimed the lives of 15 workers and injured 18 others.
 Pier 2 of the south channel bridge had suddenly sunk into the river, taking two of the three spans down with it, just as the finishing touches were being completed on it.
 An investigation ruled that the bridge company and Sooysmith Company, who built the piers, did not test the river bed properly and built the piers on unstable ground.
 What was thought to have been bedrock was actually 5 ft of gravel that rested on top of 20 ft of clay.
 The rebuilding of the south channel bridge was tendered/out and Union Bridge Company won the contract.
 The bridge was opened for regular traffic on October 1, 1900, with an official opening on December 11.